-Under this programme we expect to make between five and seven grants of up to £300,000 towards innovative projects that have a national focus and can evidence that the project will deliver long term systemic change for specific, unmet needs within Armed Forces communities.
+Under this programme, the Armed Forces Covenant Fund Trust will award a small number of grants of up to £300,000 towards projects addressing innovative projects that have a national focus and can evidence that the project will deliver long term systemic change addressing specific, unmet needs within Armed Forces communities.

-Grants will be awarded for projects which begin in April 2023 and run for between three and five years.
-There will be a two-stage application process, with expressions of interest required by early September.
-A limited number of organisations will then be invited to make detailed second-stage applications by early January 2023.
+Grants will be awarded for projects which begin in April/May 2024 and run for up to five years.
+There will be a two-stage application process, with expressions of interest required by early August 2023.

+A limited number of organisations will then be invited to make detailed second-stage applications by early December 2023.